On your marks, get set, GOose!

 playground (not battleground) thinking

-Playful Climate Action is grounded in positive psychology and play-based learning theory.
+Playful Climate Action takes a different approach is grounded in positive psychology and play-based learning theory.
 It seeks to empower people to envision and create the thriving, regenerative world we all want.

 Climate change and playfulness?
 You can't be serious.